mozilla/areweslimyet/README.md

 providing it a add_test_results callback that inserts tests into sqlite databases it manages.

-The EnduranceTest.py file is such a module, which launches a marionette test, waits for the test to finish.
+The MarionetteTest.py file is such a module, which launches a marionette test, waits for the test to finish.

-BuildGetter.py is a helper that has functions for scanning ftp.mozilla.org for available builds, and fetching them.
-It also has a deprecated feature to compile things, which is awful.
+BuildGetter.py is a helper that has functions for scanning archive.mozilla.org for available builds, and fetching them.

 BatchTester.py is a runner for BenchTester that runs a long-lived daemon, running multithreaded tests side-by-side.
 It requires a 'hook' file that